-Add just-boiled water to the coffee cup, then simultaneously add a metal, plastic and wooden stick to the water with the pennies pointing upwards.
-Make sure they are sloped outwards by the same degree, so that this is not a variable in the penny falling off.
+Add just-boiled water to fill the coffee cup quite full, then simultaneously add a metal, plastic and wooden stick to the water with the pennies pointing upwards.
+(If you are using metal and plastic spoons, place the wider scoop end into the hot water).
+Make sure the strips are sloped outwards by the same degree, so that this is not a variable in the penny falling off.
 (Penny has just fallen off the aluminium strip in the first photo.)
 For most students, it is best if the teacher does this step, to make it as fast and consistent as possible.

 Students record on worksheet (see attachment) which penny falls off first, second and third.
 Some pennies may stay stuck for longer than you want to run the activity, but make sure at least one has fallen off before stopping.

 Metal strips are expected to release the penny first, but some experiments may differ.
 Plastic and wood release the penny later.

 Record the class results, to find out what happens most of the time.